wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 }
 ```

-Span logs are especially useful for recording which spans have errors.
+Span logs are especially useful for recording additional information about errors within the span.

 <!---